resola-ai/jobs/fullstack/readme.md

 ## Requirements

-- Proven experience as a Full Stack Engineer or similar role
+- Proven experience  (+5 years) as a Full Stack Engineer or similar role
+- Being familiar with Django or at least one other Python web framework (e.g. fast-api)
-- Experience developing web and mobile applications
+- Experience with AWS
 - Familiarity with common stacks
 - Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript)
 - Knowledge of multiple back-end languages (e.g. Python, Go, NodeJS)
-- Knowledge of multiple frameworks (e.g. React, Django)
+- Knowledge of multiple front-end frameworks (e.g. React, Django)
-- Familiarity with databases (e.g. MySQL, MongoDB)
+- Familiarity with databases (e.g. MySQL, MongoDB, DynamoDB)
 - Familiarity with development tools (e.g. Git, Docker)
 - Excellent communication and teamwork skills
 - Great attention to detail